I think what you’re referring to was said in an online discussion group.

 A second really common bit of advice for any creative person is to have an ‘Ideas Diary’.
 This can be as simple as a tiny spiral notebook that fits in your pocket or backpack or can sit by your bedside or your computer.
 Most likely you’ll find that you ‘hatch’ great story ideas at the oddest moments; just before sleep hits you is fairly common.

-And one of the other most common occurrences is just as you are sitting down to really tackle a tough piece of writing.
-Human beings are escape artists at heart!
-It takes discipline to put yourself in front of the computer every day that you’re scheduled to write and ‘make’ it happen on the page.
+And one of the other most common occurrences is, just as you are sitting down to really tackle a tough piece of writing, you decide housework is absolutely critical at this moment in time!
+Human beings are escape artists at heart It takes discipline to put yourself in front of the computer every day that you’re scheduled to write and ‘make’ it happen on the page.
 Far easier to simply play the story (any story) in your head, scrolling through the action but never really writing it down.
-It is this discipline that makes writing hard.
-Everyone has great movie ideas but very few people take the time to acquire the discipline to transform those ideas onto the page.
+It is acquiring this discipline that makes writing hard.
+Everyone has great movie ideas but very few people take the time to develope the discipline to transform those ideas onto the page.